apfohl/spaceapi-osx/README.md

 Following features are provided by this application:

-* Fetch list of all hackerspaces (which suport API)
+* Fetch list of all hackerspaces (which support the spaceAPI)
-* Select favourite hackerspace
+* Select your favourite hackerspace from a list
 * Update status automaticlly every n seconds (choose your own)
-* Get visual notice if the space is open/closed
+* Get visual notice if the space is open/closed in menurbar icon
+* Get audio-visual notice as a notification when the status changes
+* Adjust the prefs to how often you want to poll status in seconds

 ## More Apps
 You can find more apps supporting the Space API on the special [app webpage](http://spaceapi.net/app).